Studying with us

 - Reproductive timings: exploring men's perceptions and intentions - Caroline Law.
 The aim of this study is to investigate the perceptions of men regarding men's and women's reproductive timings, and to investigate their own hopes, expectations and intentions regarding when to have children.
 Semi-structured interviews have been conducted with 25 men who want or expect to have children in the future.
 The sample includes men across a range of ages, single men and men in relationships, and men of varying ethnicities, in order to explore the significance of these factors.
 The research will contribute to debates about reproductive timings, which currently focus largely on women.
 For further information contact Caroline Law.
 1st supervisor Prof Nicky Hudson and 2nd supervisor Dr Sally Ruane.
 2013 – ongoing.

 - The influence of an educational programme on pregnancy outcomes among obese, pregnant women in Kurdistan region of Iraq - Aveen Haji Mam.
-This study aims firstly, was to assess the influence of an educational program on the pregnancy outcomes of obese women attending primary health centres in a large city in the Kurdistan region of Iraq.
-Through this the researcher would be able to compare pregnancy outcomes between obese women (BMI 30 and above) attending an educational programme (intervention group) with women who are obese and did not attend an educational programme(control) and those women of normal weight (BMI 20-25 known as the baseline group) did not attend an educational programme.
-Secondly, the study aimed to explore obese woman's experiences of an educational program and their perceptions or benefit to pregnancy outcomes.
+This study assesses the influence of an educational program on the pregnancy outcomes of obese women attending primary health centres in a large city in the Kurdistan region of Iraq.
+Through this the researcher compares pregnancy outcomes between obese women (BMI 30 and above) attending an educational programme (intervention group) with women who are obese and did not attend an educational programme(control) and those women of normal weight (BMI 20-25 known as the baseline group) did not attend an educational programme.
+Secondly, the study explores obese woman's experiences of an educational program and their perceptions or benefit to pregnancy outcomes.
 For further information contact Aveen Haji Mam.
 1st supervisor Dr Tina Harris and 2nd supervisor Prof Mark Johnson.
-2011 – ongoing.
+2011 – 2018.

 Details of funded research projects can be found here.